Paid in Full (Eric B. & Rakim song): Composition and lyrics

 Like much of the duo's output, "Paid in Full" – produced by Eric B. & Rakim themselves – utilizes several sampled elements.
 To construct the song's drum track, Eric B. looped a portion from "Ashley's Roachclip", a 1974 song by funk group The Soul Searchers.
 The bassline was sampled from "Don't Look Any Further" by singers Dennis Edwards and Siedah Garrett.
 Towards the end of the track, Eric B. also repeatedly scratches the line "This stuff is really fresh!" from "Change the Beat", a much-sampled record by hip hop pioneer Fab 5 Freddy.

 Coldcut's remix of "Paid in Full" has been described as a selective remix – one which adds or subtracts material from the original composition.
 Coldcut incorporated several new elements in producing their remix, including the addition of various vocal samples.
 The most prominent of these samples was the voice of Israeli singer Ofra Haza, taken from her recording of "Im Nin'alu".
 Jonathan More of Coldcut had previously played the Haza record in clubs and found that when he lowered its pitch, it synced perfectly with the "Ashley's Roachclip" drum sample.
 The success of the remix helped thrust Haza into the public eye.
 "Im Nin'alu" was remixed and released as a single in its own right, and sales of Haza's 1984 album Yemenite Songs increased dramatically.
 Haza only took issue to the fact that she was not informed of the sample.
-Another notable element of the Coldcut remix is its opening vocal sample, "This is a journey into sound!" – the voice of British actor Geoffrey Sumner.
+The Coldcut remix opens with a vocal sample, "This is a journey into sound.", which is the voice of British actor Geoffrey Sumner.
 "Now wait a minute, you better talk to my mother" comes from Humphrey Bogart and the 1946 classic film The Big Sleep.
 An actor portrayed Bogart for this portion in the music video.
 The lines "Pump up the volume" and "Def with the record" are sampled from Eric B. & Rakim's own song "I Know You Got Soul", also from Paid in Full.
 Other sample sources present in the remix include an anonymous James Brown, Don Pardo, the Peech Boys and the Salsoul Orchestra.
 "Paid In Full" is believed to be the first hip hop record to implement layers of singing vocal samples over a drumbeat.

+Recording

+“Paid in Full” was one of three songs the duo recorded at Power Play studios the night before a record label deadline.
+Engineer Elai Tubo substituted for Patrick Adams, who engineered most of the tracks on the album but was too tired to work another overnight session.
+Rakim wrote the lyrics in about five minutes, just before recording, and Eric B added the ad-lib at the end to lengthen the song.